 Students are encouraged to notify school staff when they are being bullied or suspect that another student is being victimized.
-In addition, the Head of School or designee shall develop means for students to report threats or incidents confidentially and anonymously.
+In addition, the Principal or designee shall develop means for students to report threats or incidents confidentially and anonymously.

 School staff who witness bullying shall immediately intervene to stop the incident when it is safe to do so.
-(Education Code 234.1) As appropriate, the Head of School or designee shall notify the parents/guardians of victims and perpetrators.
+(Education Code 234.1) As appropriate, the Principal or designee shall notify the parents/guardians of victims and perpetrators.
 He/she also may involve school counselors, mental health counselors, and/or law enforcement.